cocot-gf/Logisim-BIG-TTL-CMOS-Library/README.md

 * Glitch, Skew, Hazard, Racing, Fanout limitation, and some abnormal conditions may not be perfectly reproduced.
 * Buffers and inverters not related to logic may be omitted to optimize simulator performance.
 * The pin number assignments are for popular dual inline packages.

+# File diff issue
+The file contents of Logisim-evolution are sorted and saved by section, but the original Logisim randomly rewrites the file contents even if you just save it over without making any changes.
+Therefore, text difference comparison does not work at all with the original Logisim library.

 # Bug Report
 I have never used an actual IC unless otherwise noted.